 Use the Software Authorization for Server Wizard to install the StreetMap Premium extension for Enterprise.
 To check that your StreetMap Premium extension for Enterprise is installed, open ArcGIS Server Manager > Site > Software Authorization.

-After you copy the locators to a folder on your system, use the operating system to share the folder and give your server administrative access rights/full control to the folder.
+After you copy the locators to a folder on your system, use the operating system to share the folder and give your server administrative access rights and full control to the folder.

 For Enterprise Administrator or Publisher roles, register the folder where you downloaded the locators with your server using the Share tab > Data Stores icon in ArcGIS Pro.
 Use the Validate button to confirm your server has access (green check mark) to the folder location.
 You may also use ArcGIS Server Manager to register the folder where you downloaded the locators with your server by going to Site > Data Stores > Database > Folder.
-On the Register Folder dialog box, specify the folder path and the server host name.
-Use the Validate button to confirm your server has access (green check mark) to the folder location.
-If you skip this step, ArcGIS Pro will attempt to copy the locator to your server before publishing, increasing the time required for publishing.
+On the Manage Registered Data Stores pane, select Add > Folder.
+On the Add data store dialog box, fill in the title, tags (optional), and the ArcGIS Enterprise portal folder for the data store.
+Next, enter the Publisher and Server folder pathnames and your servers where you want to add the data store.
+If you are already signed in to your Enterprise Portal through ArcGIS Pro, check the box next to your hosting server name and use the Validate button to confirm your server has access (green check mark) to the folder location.
+Finally, create your data store.
+If you skip creating a data store, ArcGIS Pro will attempt to copy the locator to your server before publishing, increasing the time required for publishing.
+See the ArcGIS Pro help topic manage registered data stores for additional information.

 After adding your locator to ArcGIS Pro through the Catalog pane > Locators, you can publish the locator to your Enterprise.
 Right-click the locator name in the Catalog pane > Share as Locator or under the Share tab > Locator icon, select the locator you just added to ArcGIS Pro.
 On the Share Locator dialog box, fill in the required inputs.
 Also review the Configuration and Content sections to change any default settings.
 Use the Analyze button to check for any potential errors.
 If there are no errors or warnings found, finish sharing the locator to your Enterprise with the Publish button.

-After publishing, you or others in your organization can search for the geocoding service under Catalog > Portal > My Content/Groups/All Portal.
+After publishing, you or others in your organization can search for the geocoding service under Catalog > Portal > My Content/My Groups/My Organization/ArcGIS Enterprise.
 Right-click the geocoding service, select Add To Project and begin geocoding.

 Geocoding services are designated with a cloud above the locator icon.
 If no cloud is present, the locator has just been added to ArcGIS Pro from a local disk and is not shared with your organization.